Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

 \subsection{The ladder surface}

-For this subsection, we let $(S,\alpha)$ denote the infinite genus translation surface of Figure \ref{fig:ladder_surface}, which we call the {\em ladder surface}.
-(The surface is built using Thurston's construction from a graph resembling a ladder with a stand.)
+For this subsection, we let $(S_L,\alpha_L)$ denote the infinite genus translation surface of Figure \ref{fig:ladder_surface}, which we call the {\em ladder surface}.
 It can be constructed from a region in the plane bounded by countably many horizontal and vertical edges.
 We have labeled the edges using the set $\Z^\ast=\Z \smallsetminus \{0\}$.
-Edges with the same label are glued by translation to form the surface.
+Edges with the same label are glued by translation to form the surface, which does not include endpoints of these edges or the limiting point in the top right of the region.
 Let $\varphi$ denote the golden ratio, $\frac{\sqrt{5}+1}{2}$.
 An edge with label $j \in \Z^\ast$ has length given by $\varphi^{-|j|}.$ This information specifies the geometry of the surface.
 We have also selected a basepoint $s_0$ for our surface in the figure.